TheApX/battlesnake-hungry/docs/backstory.md

-# Backstory of The Very Hungry Caterpillar
+# Backstory of the Caterpillar BattleSnakes family

 This is the story of the Caterpillar BattleSnakes family, their origins, achievements and future plans.